 Other health problems in Dachshunds include DMVD or degenerative mitral valve disease, cancers and tumors, Cushing’s disease, and Lafora disease.
 Dachshunds in general are prone to dental disease and obesity.

-How to Train a Wire-haired Dachshund
+Is It Easy to Train a Wire-haired Dachshund?

 Due to their more terrier-type personalities, the wire-haired Dachshund can be a challenge to train.
 They are very active and alert, always looking for mischief and thinking of ways to get what they want.

 The wire-haired Dachshund may not be the most stubborn of the coat types, but they definitely will exhibit their stubbornness at the most inopportune times.
 The selective hearing also seems to come with their stubborn streak and they will ignore you if something better catches their attention.